-The IP grade must be completed by the end of the next semester; however, all IP grades must be completed and grades that apply toward the degree must be received in the Office of the Registrar after the end of a student's last semester of attendance within the published degree completion deadline.
+The IP grade must be completed within 12 weeks from when the grade for the class was due.
+All IP grades must be completed and grades that apply toward the degree must be received in the Office of the Registrar after the end of a student's last semester of attendance within the published degree completion deadline.

-If a grade is not received by the deadline, the IP grade will be changed automatically to an F, with both the semester and the cumulative GPAs adjusted accordingly.
+If a grade is not received by the deadline, the IP grade will change to the default grade identified by the instructor on the IP grade request form.
 An F may not be changed back to an IP grade.